The Brain Imaging Core houses a complete PET research facility.

-Radiopharmaceutical Synthesis: The PET Radiochemistry Lab is equipped with dual fume hoods and a class 10,000 clean room with class 100 laminar flow hood are available for radiopharmaceutical preparation.
-The lab is well equipped for continuous (in-line) production and delivery of short-lived tracers.
-The radiochemistry lab is also a well-suited for organic chemistry syntheses with access to modern analytical instruments, suitable for precursor synthesis and tracer development.
-Equipment in this lab include: Waters isocratic HPLC systems (5) with UV-Vis detectors and flow-through radioactivity detectors, computerized programmable chemistry units (2) used routinely for performing nucleophilic reactions with 18F and methylation reactions for 11C radiotracers, SRI Gas Chromotography Unit with TCD and FID detectors, LSC beta detectors (5) and single channel analyzers (SCA) with CsI detectors (2) with the appropriate data collection and analysis hardware and software.
-Other equipment include a Endosafe Bacterial Endotoxin Testing system, refrigerators (2), freezer (1), 18-Megaohms water purification system, glassware drying oven, microbalance, automatic liquid scintillation counter, refrigerated ultracentrifuge, vacuum line system, rotary evaporators and dose calibrators.
+Radiopharmaceutical Synthesis: The PET Radiochemistry Lab is equipped with fume hoods, a class 10,000 clean room and class 100 laminar flow hoods for radiopharmaceutical preparation and formulation and a 797 dose dispensing hood.
+The lab is equipped for continuous (in-line) production and delivery of short-lived tracers, such as [15O]water.
+The radiochemistry lab is also a well-suited for organic chemistry syntheses with access to modern analytical instruments for precursor synthesis and tracer development.
+Equipment in this lab includes: Waters isocratic HPLC systems (5) with UV-Vis detectors and flow-through radioactivity detectors, computerized programmable chemistry units (4) used routinely for performing nucleophilic reactions with 18F and methylation reactions for 11C radiotracers, SRI Gas Chromotography system with TCD and FID detectors, LSC beta detectors and single channel analyzers (SCA) with and a wide variety of radiation detectors with the appropriate data collection and analysis hardware and software.
+Other equipment include Endosafe Bacterial Endotoxin Testing systems, refrigerators , -80ºC freezer , 18-Megaohms water purification system, glassware drying oven, microbalance, automatic liquid scintillation counter, refrigerated ultracentrifuge, vacuum line system, rotary evaporators and dose calibrators.
 The facility includes separate animal handling and transport accommodations, including appropriate air handling considerations.
 Other support resources include: a fully equipped machine shop; developmental and diagnostic electronics apparatus; a clean stainless steel transfer line network for specialty gases and liquids, including radioactive and corrosive materials; and ample bench space for cutting edge instrumentation development and repair.